oulib/cid-homework/README.md

 We'll be reviewing your work using Vagrant 2.2+ and Ansible 2.9+, and we'll be using the VirtualBox Vagrant provider with VirtualBox version 6.1+.

-Using the provided files as a starting point, write a playbook that completes the following tasks on the vagrant VM.
+Using the provided files as a starting point, update `playbook.yml` to complete the following tasks on the vagrant VM.
 These tasks can be completed in any order, and you are encouraged to make use of files, templates, handlers, and other Ansible features as needed.